Jack McGregor: Pittsburgh Penguins

 In the spring of 1965, McGregor travelled along the Pennsylvania Turnpike to Harrisburg with a law school classmate, Peter Block, who was an enthusiastic ice hockey fan.
 During the long car ride, McGregor stated that he felt that Pittsburgh had not reached its potential as a sports town.
-This led both men to examine ways on bring the NHL back to Pittsburgh after a 35-year absence.
+This led both men to examine ways to bring the National Hockey League back to Pittsburgh after a 35-year absence.

 McGregor's plan involved lobbying some of his campaign contributors who were avid sports fans, as well as community leaders.
-The senator formed a group of local investors for the Pittsburgh franchise that included H. J. Heinz Company CEO H. J. Heinz II, Pittsburgh Steelers owner Art Rooney, and Mellon family heir Richard Mellon Scaife.
-The 1967 NHL Expansion depended on securing votes from the then-current NHL owners.
+He formed a group of local investors for the Pittsburgh franchise that included H. J. Heinz Company CEO H. J. Heinz II, Pittsburgh Steelers owner Art Rooney, and Mellon family heir Richard Mellon Scaife.
+The 1967 NHL expansion depended on securing votes from the then-current NHL owners.
 To ensure Pittsburgh would be selected for expansion, McGregor enlisted the help of Rooney to petition votes from Jim Norris, owner of the Chicago Black Hawks, and Bruce Norris, owner of the Detroit Red Wings.
 The effort was a success and on February 8, 1966, the National Hockey League granted a franchise to Pittsburgh.
 The Penguins paid $2.5 million for its entry to the NHL and $750,000 more for start-up costs.
 The Civic Arena's capacity was boosted from 10,732 to 12,500 to meet the NHL requirements for expansion.
-The Pens also paid an indemnification bill to settle with the Detroit Red Wings that held a minor league team in Pittsburgh, the Pittsburgh Hornets.
+The Penguins also paid an indemnification bill to settle with the Detroit Red Wings that held a minor league team in Pittsburgh, the Pittsburgh Hornets.
 McGregor was named president and chief executive officer by the investor group, and he represented Pittsburgh on the NHL’s Board of Governors.
 McGregor and Block each owned 12.5 percent of the team.